awestover/thoughts/content/0stack/Can I enjoy arbitrary things?.md

-Fairly recently I would have strongly endorsed the following claim (e.g., wrt careers):

 **Conjecture**: I can hack myself to feel excited about doing lots of things.

+Fairly recently I would have strongly endorsed the above conjecture (e.g., wrt careers).

 The rational is, feeling good about doing something is plausibly mostly a function of being good at that thing and acting in a way that's consistent with being excited about it.
 With a little bit of practice / experience, you can get good at lots of things.
 It probably also helps if you feel that what you're doing is important.